Great Gift Ideas in my Italy Gift Guide or My Amazon store!

 My colleague told me that he and his friends were recently trying to catalogue every bar in their area and rate them on the following things: quality, service, and flexibility.
 So far, we haven’t found one that fits all these things.
 A place near our house puts a little heart of cocoa on top of my marocchino (service+), but the coffee is a little bitter (quality-).

-This particular marocchino is very good and comes from the bar on the corner near my office (on a side note, not one of them is Italian).
+This particular marocchino is very good and comes from the bar on the corner near my office (on a side note, not one of the workers is Italian).
 Having a good marocchino near work is a blessing and a curse.
 It started innocently enough.
 All through September, I met with my colleagues in the morning to have a coffee together, chat and get ready for the day.

 Now, since work has picked up considerably, many mornings we can’t all go together, but a mysterious magnetic tractor beam (yes, very similar to the Death Star) sucks me in the doorway as I walk by the bar anyway.
 I enter cautiously, aware of my solitude.